‘Brave’ Bill Turnbull saved lives, says head of Prostate Cancer UK

 Ms Kerby said the combined publicity had had a “significant impact”.

-She added: “Prostate cancer now is the most commonly diagnosed cancer in the UK and the Turnbull/Fry effect, as we call it, had a huge impact on raising that awareness.
+She added: “Prostate cancer (became for a time) the most commonly diagnosed cancer in the UK and the Turnbull/Fry effect, as we call it, had a huge impact on raising that awareness.

 “I think anybody that’s prepared to come forward and tell their story open and honestly, and the impact of prostate cancer on their lives, can really help.